Definable regularity lemmas for NIP hypergraphs: Stable and distal cases

-\begin{rem} Alternatively, stability of a relation can be defined in terms of the so called \emph{order property}.
-Namely, $R \subseteq V \times W$ has the \emph{$d$-order property} if there are some elements $a_i$ in $V$ and $b_i$ in $W$, $i =1, \ldots, d$, such that $a_i \in R_{b_j} \iff i \leq j$ for all $1\leq i,j \leq d$.
-It is a standard fact in basic stability theory that $R$ is stable (in the sense of Definition \ref{def: stability}) if and only if it does not have the $d$-order property for some $d$. \end{rem}
+\DIFaddend \begin{rem} Alternatively, stability of a relation can be defined in terms of the so called \emph{order property}.
+Namely, $R \subseteq V \times W$ has the $e$-order property, $e \in \mathbb{N}$, if there are some elements $a_i$ in $V$ and $b_i$ in $W$, $i =1, \ldots, e$, such that $a_i \in R_{b_j} \iff i < j$ for all $1\leq i\neq j \leq e$.
+It is a standard fact in basic stability theory that $R$ is stable (in the sense of Definition \ref{def: stability}) if and only if it does not have the $e$-order property for some $e$ (but the relation between the corresponding parameters $e$ and $d$ is exponential, see e.g. \cite[Lemma 6.7.9]{hodges1993model}). \end{rem}